Review of performance metrics of spin qubits in gated semiconducting nanostructures: Coherence times

 In the dispersive regime where $|\omega_\mathrm{p}-\omega_\mathrm{r}|$ is the largest frequency, the denominator can be approximated by a constant and Eq.~\eqref{eq:r1} reduces to a constant times $\mathrm{Im}\{\chi\}$.
 Scanning the probe frequency $\omega_\mathrm{p}$ around the resonance $\omega_\mathrm{p}=\omega_\mathrm{q}$, one observes a dip in the circuit steady-state response\footnote{Since normally $D>0$.
 However, the population inversion, $D<0$, is also possible, see Ref.~\cite{hauss_single-qubit_2008}.
 It would give a peak in $|r(\omega_\mathrm{p})|$, instead of a dip.}, and the width of the dip gives $2\Gamma_2$.
 The articles give the dip width as either the full or half width at half maximum (FWHM or HWHM) in frequency (and not angular frequency) units, or, in more general scenarios, $\Gamma_2$ as one of the fit parameters in fitting the data to Eq.~\eqref{eq:r1} or its analogs.
 In these cases, we evaluate the inhomogeneous dephasing time using

-Coming back to the possibility of discriminating between the decay envelopes, we now consider the Fourier transforms $\chi(\omega)$ for the above two examples.
+Returning to the possibility of discriminating between the decay envelopes, we now consider the Fourier transforms $\chi(\omega)$ for the above two examples.
 Whereas the Fourier transform of a Gaussian is a Gaussian, the exponential transforms into a complex function with the imaginary part a Lorentzian,

 In these equations, we Fourier transformed (F.T.)
 Eqs.~\eqref{eq:dephasing} and \eqref{eq:relaxation} multiplied by $-i$, normalized the results to the same value at zero frequency, and dropped the time-scale subscripts.
 To discriminate the two cases given in Eq.~\eqref{eq:timeAndFreq} in the frequency domain is even more difficult than in the time domain, since both Gaussian and Lorentzian are quadratic at small frequencies.
 Compared to the time domain, now the two functions differ more strongly at their tails (that is, for large $\omega$), with algebraic and exponential decay, respectively.
 However, as already stated, these tails are seldom accessible with the required precision.
 The three envelope functions discussed so far are plotted in Fig.~\ref{fig:envelopes}(c) for comparison.